QITI/pySLM2/paper.md

 ## Aberration Correction
-One of the key advantages of holographic beam shaping is its capability to correct optical aberrations, and `pySLM2` provides an easy and efficient method to achieve this correction.
-By supplying the aberration information during the hologram calculation, `pySLM2` generates a hologram imprinted with a phase profile opposite to the aberration, effectively canceling it out.
+One of the key advantages of holographic beam shaping is its capability to correct optical aberrations, and `pySLM2` provides an easy method to achieve this correction.
+By supplying the aberration information during the hologram calculation, `pySLM2` generates a hologram imprinted with a phase profile opposite to the aberration, effectively canceling the aberration out.

 In the example depicted in \autoref{fig:aberration}, we simulate the beam profile at the image plane both with and without aberration correction.
 Without aberration correction, the beam profile becomes distorted and broadened.
 In this particular simulation, spherical aberration is used, but `pySLM2` is capable of correcting other types of aberrations as well.